 Designing the Infrastructure for Medicaid and CHIP Eligibility

-The Centers for Medicare and Medicaid Services would like to develop an electronic infrastructure that States can integrate to implement the Modified Adjusted Gross Income (MAGI) method for determining eligibility for Medicaid and the Children’s Health Insurance Program (CHIP) eligibility that is required under the Affordable Care Act (ACA).
+The Centers for Medicare & Medicaid Services are developing an electronic infrastructure that States can integrate to implement the Modified Adjusted Gross Income method for determining eligibility for Medicaid & CHIP required under the Affordable Care Act.

 Under the Affordable Care Act (ACA), an estimated 30 million additional Americans will gain access to affordable insurance coverage by 2014.
 The ACA sets the income eligibility threshold for Medicaid to 133% of the Federal Poverty Level (FPL) in all States and territories.
 Currently two-thirds of the non-elderly uninsured are low-income, therefore this standardization of the FPL eliminates the gaps in eligibility for individuals under age 65.
 By January 2014, States must convert existing methods for determining eligibility for affordable insurance programs to the Modified Adjusted Gross Income (MAGI) approach, which determines income, household composition and family size to comply with ACA.